prabin-acharya/pg_gpt/Readme.md

 **pg_gpt** is a postgres extension that uses OpenAI's GPT-3 API to generate SQL queries from natural language.
-It also provides functions to explain SQL queries and query plans in natural language.
+It can also explain SQL queries and query plans in natural language.

 ## Installation